MeghnaB12/lowlight-sr/README.md

   * Post-Processing: Converts the enhanced images into grayscale, flattens them, and samples pixels (stride 8) to match the specific CSV format required by the     competition.

-  * Kaggle API Integration: Automatically authenticates and submits the generated submissionfinal.csv to the competition leaderboard.

 ## 🛠️ Tech Stack